dans-art/updraft-at-three/README.md

 # updraft-at-three
- Shedules the Backups at 3AM
+ Schedules the UpdraftPlus Backups at 3AM

+This Plugin just adds a filter that changes Schedule time of the UpdraftPlus Plugin from random to to 3AM.